-4. Payroll Assignment - Multiple Classifications
+- 4. Payroll Assignment Multiple Classifications - a.

-- a.
 The payroll of one employee shall not be divided into two or more classes. - b.
-When a risk is written on a divided payroll basis the payroll of all employees not specifically classified (such as engineers, watchmen and shipping clerks) must take the rate of the governing classification.

-5. N.P.D. - Not Available for Payroll Division

-The expression which is used as part of certain classes contained in this Manual (abbreviated N.P.D.) means that the class so indicated must be used when the described operations are performed at the employer's installation and no significant payroll is developed in operations not described by the classification or from operations normally foreign to the conduct of such businesses.
+When a risk is written on a divided payroll basis the payroll of all employees not specifically classified (such as engineers, watchmen and shipping clerks) must take the rate of the governing classification. - 5.
+N.P.D.
+Not Available for Payroll Division - The expression which is used as part of certain classes contained in this Manual (abbreviated N.P.D.) means that the class so indicated must be used when the described operations are performed at the employer's installation and no significant payroll is developed in operations not described by the classification or from operations normally foreign to the conduct of such businesses.
 Such classes cannot be divided or used as a division of any other class in the Manual.
-This does not apply to the standard exceptions classes in this Manual.

-6. Changing Classifications
+This does not apply to the standard exceptions classes in this Manual. - 6.
+Changing Classifications - a.
 The Bureau is empowered to determine, revise or modify the classification applicable to any individual risk.
 Every policy insuring a risk for which the classifications have been established by the Bureau shall be written in accordance with such classification.
 If a carrier upon inspection or audit finds any change in operations which requires a change in the classifications established for the risk, the carrier shall immediately report the matter to the Bureau.
 No application by the carrier of a risk to change the established classifications shall be considered by the Bureau until the carrier has issued and filed a copy of its policy declarations written in accordance with the established classifications.
 The classifications for any policy shall be subject to correction or modification, or both, if the Bureau finds by inspection or otherwise that the classifications shown in the policy are not properly applicable to the risk.
-No application to change a classification for a risk on the ground that the risk has been improperly classified shall be considered by the Bureau unless such application is filed directly with the Bureau by the insured or the carrier during the policy period with respect to which the application is made, or within twelve months after the termination thereof.
+No application to change a classification for a risk on the ground that the risk has been improperly classified shall be considered by the Bureau unless such application is filed directly with the Bureau by the insured or the carrier during the policy period with respect to which the application is made, or within twelve months after the termination thereof. - b.
+(1) A change in an insured's classification that results from a recent change in an insured's operations (i.e. an operations change that has taken place during the current policy year or the policy year that has just expired) will be applied pro rata as of the date of the change in the insured's operations, regardless of the premium impact to the insured.
+When a Bureau review discloses the insured's recent operations change, the Bureau will make written notice to the carrier of record changing the insured's authorized classification(s) for the current policy year and, if warranted, for the policy year that has just expired.
+When the carrier becomes aware of such recent operations change, the carrier shall make written application to the Bureau to change the insured's authorized classification(s) during the current policy year and, if warranted, for the policy for the policy year that has just expired.